You are here: Home > Section on Translational Neuroscience

 - Stanley Ewala, African Leadership Academy Summer Student

-The Section of Translational Neuroscience (formerly the Unit on Human Copper Metabolism) strives to dissect and understand mechanisms of neurometabolic disease and to use the knowledge gained to develop new treatments, including gene therapy, for difficult illnesses.
+The Section of Translational Neuroscience strives to dissect and understand mechanisms of neurometabolic disease and to use the knowledge gained to develop new treatments, including gene therapy, for difficult illnesses.
 Patients and families affected by inborn errors of metabolism provide the impetus for scientific inquiry.
-In addition to molecular genetics, the laboratory employs model organisms (mouse, yeast) and cellular, biochemical, and biophysical approaches and conducts clinical trials.
-The lab currently focuses on: (i) viral gene therapy in mouse models of human monogenic neurometabolic disease; and (ii) the mechanisms responsible for normal and abnormal intracellular trafficking of ATP7A and ATP7B, closely related copper-transporting P-type ATPases.
+In addition to molecular genetics, the laboratory employs model organisms (mouse, zebrafish, yeast) and cellular, biochemical, and biophysical approaches and conducts clinical trials.
+The laboratory currently focuses on (i) viral gene therapy in two mouse models of human monogenic neurometabolic disease (Menkes disease and alpha-mannosidosis); and (ii) molecular mechanisms responsible for isolated motor neuron degeneration associated with the copper transporter ATP7A.

 Adeno-associated viral (AAV) gene therapy for neurometabolic diseases

-Brain-directed intracerebroventricular (ICV) recombinant adeno-associated virus serotype 5 (rAAV5) gene therapy in mo-br male mice, a mouse model of Menkes disease, resulted in rescue from early lethality, via efficient transduction of choroid plexus (CP) epithelia.
+Brain-directed intracerebroventricular (ICV) recombinant adeno-associated virus serotype 5 (rAAV5) gene therapy in mo-br male mice, a mouse model of Menkes disease, resulted in rescue from early lethality by efficient transduction of choroid plexus (CP) epithelia.
 Rescued animals manifested elevation of brain copper concentrations and improved activity of dopamine-beta-hydroxylase, a copper-dependent enzyme.
 CP tissues are highly vascularized structures that project into the ventricles of the brain.
 Besides creating the blood-CSF barrier, the polarized epithelia of the CP produce CSF by transporting water, ions, and proteins into the ventricles from the blood.
-We believe that lysosomal storage diseases, another category of neurometabolic disease, will benefit from a CP–targeted gene therapy approach, given that recombinant adeno-associated virus (rAAV) transduction results in sustained episomal transgene expression, that CP epithelia have a slow turnover rate, and that CSF flow extends throughout the ventricular system to the subarachnoid space, from which molecules ultimately reach the entire brain.
+We hypothesize that lysosomal storage diseases, a different category of neurometabolic disease, will benefit from a CP–targeted gene therapy approach, given that recombinant rAAV transduction results in sustained episomal transgene expression, that CP epithelia have a slow turnover rate, and that CSF flow extends throughout the ventricular system to the subarachnoid space, from which molecules ultimately reach the entire brain.

-To further refine the mo-br rescue and plan a path forward to human application, we currently engage in an approach that combines brain-directed ICV of rAAVrh10, a more potent AAV serotype that transduces neuronal cells as well as CP, with subcutaneous injections of copper histidine, the compound and mode of administration we employ in our current Menkes disease clinical trial.
+To further refine the mo-br rescue and plan a path forward to human application, we are currently pursuing an approach that combines brain-directed ICV administration of rAAV9 or rAAVrh10, more potent AAV serotypes than rAAV5, with subcutaneous injections of copper histidine, the compound and mode of administration we employ in our Menkes disease clinical trial.
 Preliminary results suggest improved performance on tests of motor coordination and muscle strength compared with rAAV5 and augur well for future FDA IND (investigational new drug) approval, which will permit a clinical trial of this approach in selected Menkes disease patients with profound loss-of-function mutations in the ATP7A copper transporter.

-Such choroid plexus–specific vectors may be especially relevant to gene therapy of lysosomal storage diseases (LSDs) that impact the CNS.
+Choroid plexus–targeted gene therapy may be especially relevant to gene therapy of lysosomal storage diseases (LSDs) that impact the CNS.
 Intrathecal delivery (by injecting enzyme into the cerebrospinal fluid during a spinal tap) of recombinant lysosomal enzymes has been successful in ameliorating LSDs in some animal studies and in human clinical trials.
 However, a major drawback to this approach is the need for repeated (e.g., monthly) intrathecal injections owing to the short half-lives of recombinant enzymes.
 An alternative strategy is to remodel CP epithelial cells with an AAV vector containing the cDNA for the enzyme of interest.
 Given the extremely low turnover rate of CP epithelia, the approach could generate a permanent source of enzyme production for secretion into the CSF and penetration into cerebral and cerebellar structures.
-Our 2012 NIH Bench-to-Bedside Award, entitled “Choroid plexus-directed gene therapy: Toward novel clinical management of lysosomal storage disease,” supports evaluation of this hypothesis.
+Our 2012 NIH Bench-to-Bedside Award, entitled “Choroid plexus-directed gene therapy: Toward novel clinical management of lysosomal storage disease,” supported evaluation of this hypothesis.

 Disease mechanisms that underlie ATP7A–related distal motor neuron degeneration

 Immunoprecipitation assays revealed an abnormal interaction between ATP7AT994I and p97/VCP (valosin-containing protein), a protein that normally associates with the endocytic trafficking proteins clathrin and early endosomal autoantigen 1 (EEA1) and which is mutated in two autosomal dominant forms of motor neuron disease: amyotrophic lateral sclerosis and inclusion body myopathy with early-onset Paget disease and fronto-temporal dementia.
 Small-interfering RNA (siRNA) knockdown of p97/VCP corrected ATP7AT994I mislocalization.
 VCP did not interact significantly with ATP7AP1386S, the other mutant allele associated with the motor-neuropathy phenotype.
 However, flow cytometry documented that non-permeabilized ATP7AP1386S fibroblasts bound to a carboxyl-terminal ATP7A antibody, a finding consistent with partially destabilized insertion of the eighth transmembrane helix and relocation of the di-leucine endocytic retrieval signal from the cytosolic to the extracellular face of the PM.
 The findings illuminated mechanisms underlying ATP7A–related distal motor neuropathy, established a common link between genetically distinct forms of motor neuron disease, clarified the normal process of ATP7A endocytosis, and highlighted the possible functional role of ATP7A in the peripheral nervous system.
 We recently extended our studies on this topic to elucidate the specific binding regions between p97/VCP and ATP7AT994I.
-We are also investigating the normal trafficking of ATP7A and of ATP7B, a closely related copper ATPase associated with Wilson's disease.
+We are also investigating the trafficking of ATP7A in conjunction with bench and clinical studies of MEDNIK syndrome.
 Interaction with clathrin-coated vesicles and adaptor protein complexes, as well as post-translational modification by palmitoylation, are among topics under active investigation.
 We hope that such studies will resolve unanswered questions concerning the molecular mechanisms of altered copper ATPase intracellular trafficking.